 How often do we pray like this?
-All these people had a deep intimacy with God–they knew God and were known by God, and were faithful.
+All these people had a deep intimacy with God– they knew God, were known by God, and were faithful.
 And they were brutally honest with him with their deepest feelings.
 And then they kept on obeying.
 And God blessed them.

-Because we know that intimacy requires honesty and sometimes honesty means that we wrestle with God, what do we learn about wrestling with God from Jacob?
+Because we know that intimacy requires honesty and sometimes honesty means that we wrestle with God, what do we learn from Jacob about wrestling with God?

-First, wrestling with God is statement of faith: we believe that he’s close enough so we can hit him.
+First, wrestling with God is a statement of faith: we believe he’s close enough that we can hit him.
 You don’t wrestle with someone who is a hundred miles away.
-You wrestle with someone who you believe is actually close to us.
+You wrestle with someone who you believe is actually close by.
 You don’t take a swing at someone you don’t believe is close enough to hit.

 Second, as we wrestle with God, we realize that it is passionate, intense, and tiring, but also tender and intimate.
-A rabbi once said, “Wrestling with God is a lot like making love.”* What he meant by that is that we when we are most honest with God we are most tender, intimate, and vulnerable to him.
+Rabbi Arthur Waskow once said, “Wrestling with God is a lot like making love.”* What he means is that when we are most honest with God we are most tender, intimate, and vulnerable to him.
 And he holds on to us very tightly.

-Third, wrestling with God leads to blessing- Genesis 32.28 “Your name shall no longer be called Jacob, but Israel, for you have striven with God and with men, and have prevailed.” …And there God blessed him.”
+Third, wrestling with God leads to blessing: “’Your name shall no longer be called Jacob, but Israel, for you have striven with God and with men, and have prevailed.’ …And there God blessed him.”
+(Genesis 32.28)

-But it’s not the wrestling that brings blessing, it’s the intimacy that is shown, the bald faith and unwillingness to let go of God, even when it hurts.
+But it’s not the wrestling that brings blessing, it’s the intimacy on display, the bald faith and unwillingness to let go of God, even when it hurts.

-Sometimes the blessing comes in the getting an answer to our deepest feelings or even desires.
-But whether or not we get the answer we want, the greatest blessing of wrestling with God is knowing that he is near us, and that he loves us.
+Sometimes the blessing comes in receiving an answer to our deepest feelings or even desires.
+But whether or not we get the answer we want, the greatest blessing of wrestling with God is knowing that he is near us and that he loves us.